estii20/perfect_pointes/README.md

 # Perfect Pointes

 The Perfect Pointes project is a B2C e-commerce application which sells pointe shoes directly to ballet dancers, both the professional and the aspiring dancer.
 The site aims to present users with an attractive and intuitive online shopping experience and encourage return visits through features such as a newsletter, social media posts, and an easy to use user profile function to save customer details and a repurchase button to quickly buy the product again.
-The store aims to provide a wide variety of fit and functionality, to give the customer as much information as possible to therefore make an informed decision about the pointe shoe they will purchase.
+The store aims to provide a wide variety of fit and functionality, to give the customer as much information as possible to make an informed decision about the pointe shoe they will purchase.

 The site is implemented as a retail store where users can view, search and filter the pointe shoes on offer, then select items to add to their shopping bag and purchase through a secure single payment.
 General users can purchase pointe shoe products without registering with the site, but are given the chance to save their delivery details and therefore their orders at the checkout page if they so wish.

 Admin users can manage the pointe shoe products.
 They can update pricing, links to products, pointe shoes on offer, images and product information.
-They can select if a pointe shoe is in-stock, so that only available shoes are listed on the site.
+They can select if a pointe shoe size and width is in-stock, so that only available shoes are listed on the site.

 Other considerations for an e-commerce B2C site.

     - Web Marketing strategies:
         - Organic Social - through facebook
         - Email - through a newsletter subscription managed via Mailchimp

 The structure and purpose of the Perfect Pointes project is based on the Code Institute Boutique Ado walkthrough project as part of Portfolio 5 of The Code Institute course.